Jean-LouisH/Libretti/README.md

 # Libretti

-Libretti is a prototype synthesizer that plays through stereo channels with a number of simple waveform timbres.
-It uses an interpreter to read text files that are written with a custom scripting language:
+Libretti is a core synthesizer library for integration with applications, specifically games.
+It reads and writes its own binary file format for audio data, but it can also compile that data from text files that are written with Libretti's scripting language:

-Libretti language Specifications
+Libretti scripting language Specifications

 Reference: https://en.wikipedia.org/wiki/List_of_musical_symbols